opencog/learn/run/2-word-pairs/README.md

   terminal sessions with tmux/byobu, and starts the cogserver in one of them.
 Use F3 and F4 to switch to different terminals.

-* `pair-submit-??.sh`: language-specific word-pair-counting scripts.
+* `pair-submit.sh`: language-specific word-pair-counting scripts.
   These pull text files, one by one, from the data directory, and submit them for word-pair counting.
 Pick one, and run it manually the 'submit' byobu window.
 Be sure to open the database, first.